rbgirshick/rcnn/README.md

 ### Training your own R-CNN detector on PASCAL VOC

 Let's use PASCAL VOC 2007 as an example.
-The basic pipeline is: extract features to disk -> train SVMs -> test.
-You'll need about 200GB of disk space free for the feature cache (which is stored in `rcnn/feat_cache` by default; symlink `rcnn/feat_cache` elsewhere if needed).
-It's best if the features cache is on a fast, local disk.
-Before running the pipeline, we first need to install the PASCAL VOC 2007 dataset.
+The basic pipeline is:

+    extract features to disk -> train SVMs -> test

+You'll need about 200GB of disk space free for the feature cache (which is stored in `rcnn/feat_cache` by default; symlink `rcnn/feat_cache` elsewhere if needed). **It's best if the feature cache is on a fast, local disk.** Before running the pipeline, we first need to install the PASCAL VOC 2007 dataset.

 #### Installing PASCAL VOC 2007